About the degree programme

 Database on admission requirements

-The information that is found in the DAAD database serves as an orientation for international students, but it is not binding for the certification authorities.
+The information that is found in the DAAD database serves as an orientation for international students.

 Please note that the following information is not legally binding and is only intended to provide an initial overview for your application: